 Today, I’ll demonstrate two methods to remove the widget title from WordPress.

 Perhaps the easiest method for hiding the title of a WordPress widget plugin is to simply not use one.
 Almost every widget has the option to label the tool for the front-end user.
 Just leaving it blank removes the title from being displayed.

 For the most part, this works with just about any widget you’ll have installed.

-The only downside is that it also makes it difficult for yourself to find specific widgets on the site.
-This is especially true if you use custom widgets, Text or the Custom HTML widget.
+The only downside is that it also makes it difficult for you to find specific widgets on the site.
+This is especially true if you use custom widgets, Text, or the Custom HTML widget.

 Without a title, you’ll also see a blank element when looking from the back end of your site.
 In other words, no titles make finding certain widgets difficult.